darrida/py-shinylive-pyfetch-mimic/README.md

 # pyfetch-mimic
 - This is a simple module that mimics `pyodide.http.pyfetch` to make local development for `shinylive` projects easier.
 It may work with `pyodide` in general, but that use case hasn't been tested.
-- For more information on Shinylive for Python see: https://shiny.posit.co/py/docs/shinylive.html
+- For more information on Shinylive for Python, and general information on how to use additional third party libraries (like this one), see: https://shiny.posit.co/py/docs/shinylive.html

 ## Install
 - PyPI: `pip install pyfetch-mimic`